How To Take Really Good Photos

 What Is A RAW File?

-The problem is that RAW files look pretty ordinary often displaying low contrast, weak colors and a lack of sharpness.
-They simply need to be processed before they look any good.
+The problem is that RAW files can look pretty ordinary, often displaying low contrast, weak colors and a lack of sharpness.

 Serene scene of houses around a lake on Suduroy, Faroe Islands.